 Alongside our ongoing excavations on behalf of the Amarna Project, we are replacing the stones removed after the abandonment of the city with small, local limestone blocks, topped with larger ones from the famous Tura quarries near Cairo, making the building outlines visible.

-The focus of the 2021 Spring season is the continued reconstruction, with small limestone blocks, of the northern foundation trench of the north wall belonging to the long stone temple (see update from the 7 February 2021).
+The focus of the 2021 Autumn season is the continued reconstruction of the north wall of the long stone temple, topping the small limestone blocks in the foundation trench with talatat-sized limestone blocks (see update from the 14 August 2021).

 Visitors at the site, regarding reconstructed buildings, and some ongoing reconstruction work to the south.